Matakishi's tea house

 I think that's it.
 The cabin is officially ready for use!

+Today I installed my new Gaggia bean to cup espresso machine.
 I put the glass sign up today.
 This was made by Patrick Todorof (Dentatus on many forums) and sent to me as a gift which was extremely nice of him.
 It's been hung on my work room wall for many years without the benefit of any light shining through it.
 Now it's in a more fitting place.

 The cabin sees regular use for our Saturday night games evening.